annacasey97/Annacasey97.github.io/_projects/uterinesarcoma.md

 This makes it really difficult to say if a lump which has been found is cancer or not - it **probably isn't**, but **what if it's cancer**?

+## Next steps in research

+So how does the current work I'm involved in move us forward?

 # Research outputs